🇺🇸 Federal Income Tax Calculator

 Standard deduction

-You can either use the standard deduction or itemize deductions in your income tax calculation.
-As a thumb of rule, if your itemized deductions are less than the standard deduction, it is smarter to just claim the standard deduction amount.
+You can use the standard deduction or itemize deductions in your income tax calculation.
+As a thumb of rule, if your itemized deductions are less than the standard deduction, it is wiser to claim the standard deduction amount.

 For a list of itemizable deductions, refer to Dough Roller’s ultimate list.